gonzex/test_abidocs/doc/developers/testsuite.md

 This test check the parallelization over atomic sites both for the ground state and response function features (within PAW formalism),  together with parallelization over perturbations.
 Computation of phonons and response to electric field within PAW (both q=0 and q/=0) Test on AlAs structure inspired by v6/t62.
 Ground state,  DDK,  effective charges and dielectric tensor are computed.
 Phonon modes at q=0 are computed.
 Phonon modes at q=(1/4, 0, 0) and q=(-1/4, 1/2/1/4) are computed.
 Note: Charge neutrality is not achieved with the present dataset, but can be easily reached by increasing some parameters;  for instance: (ngkpt 8 8 8,  ecut 15.,  pawecutdg 30.) gives Z(Al)=2.1184310,  Z(As)=-2.1184804

 Executable: abinit
-Keywords(s): DDK, abinit, DFPT, PAW
+Keywords(s): DDK, PAW, abinit, DFPT
-Author(s): M. Delaveau, M. Torrent
+Author(s): M. Torrent, M. Delaveau

 * * *